No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 Ancient Greeks, and many Romans who adopted much of Greek culture, believed that the body is corrupt and without hope, but the soul is immortal.
 After death, the soul of the deceased would be transported by Charon, the ferry operator, across the River Styx into the underworld, Hades.
 The soul would be judged and sent to one of four places.
 Elysium was paradise for the good, Tartarus held eternal torment for blasphemers and evil ones, Asphodel Fields was for ordinary people, neither very good nor very bad, and the Fields of Punishment were for sinners whose wickedness did not attain to Tartarus.
 Thus Greeks, at least at the height of the classical period, believed in a non-physical life after death.

-Hinduism includes a wide variance of belief, but the rough idea of the afterlife in Hinduism is that individuals are composed of three parts, the physical (or the gross) body, the subtle body and the Atman or the soul.
-When a person dies, it is only the first that perishes.
-The last two entities are reborn, i.e., acquire a new physical body depending upon the actions and the state of spiritual attainment of the individual.
-Between death and rebirth, rewards or punishments occur based on the deeds of the deceased.
+Hinduism includes a wide variance of belief, but the rough idea of the afterlife in Hinduism is that individuals are composed of two (or three) parts: the physical (or gross) body, the subtle body (a later, tantric addition) and the atman or the soul.
+When a person dies, the physical body perishes.
+The Atman (and perhaps the subtle body) are reborn.
+The atman acquires a new physical body depending upon the actions and the state of spiritual attainment of the individual.
+Between death and rebirth, rewards or punishments are given based on the deeds of the deceased.

-A person with more good deeds than bad in his previous births takes rebirth in a handsome body and in a rich or a noble household, or even in a life-form that is superior to human beings.
-Conversely, a person with too many bad deeds in his record is born as an insect, a plant and so on.
-This cycle of birth and death continues indefinitely till the individual attains salvation.
-In the state of salvation, even the subtle body perishes and only the soul survives, in blissful union with God, the Universal Soul.
+A person with more good deeds than bad in his previous lives is reborn in a handsome body and in a rich or a noble household, or even in a life-form that is superior to human beings (a god).
+Conversely, a person with too many bad deeds in his record is born as a plant, an insect, or a higher animal.
+This cycle of birth and death (samsara) continues indefinitely till the individual’s atman attains release (moksha).
+In the state of salvation, even the subtle body perishes and only the soul (atman) survives, in blissful union with God, the Universal Soul.
 The soul does not persist as an independent entity but merges with the Universal as a drop of water merges with the sea.

 Historically an offshoot of Hinduism, Buddhism holds similar beliefs.
 Buddhists hope to enter into the state of Nirvana, but aside from reincarnation, there is no clear teaching on what occurs beyond the grave.
 There is no individual self and people do not have their own immaterial part (spirit or soul), but one’s desires and feelings may be reincarnated into another person.

-The Abrahamic religions (Christianity, Judaism and Islam) tend to teach a bodily resurrection, while the Far Eastern religions (Hinduism, Buddhism) advocate reincarnation.
+The Abrahamic religions (Christianity, Judaism and Islam) tend to teach a bodily resurrection, while the Far Eastern religions (Hinduism, Buddhism) advocate reincarnation through a series of lives leading to a final release.
 Most believe that mankind is dualistic, composed of both material (body) and immaterial (soul and/or spirit) parts.
+The subtle body is a three-part exception.

 The Claims of Jesus

 The reason that Christians base the credibility of their faith on Jesus’ resurrection from the dead is that Jesus based His own credibility on His resurrection.
-Jesus Christ claimed during His life that He would die, be buried, and rise again 3 days later (Matthew 16:21).
+Jesus Christ claimed during His life that He would die, be buried, and rise again three days later (Matthew 16:21).
 This was revolutionary.
 No leader would ever make this claim because his followers would never believe it.
+Even if followers believed it, the leader’s promise would be instantly disproved on his death.
+All his credibility would be lost.
 Jesus’ own disciples didn’t understand these sayings because they were completely inconsistent with a conquering, political Messiah.
 After His death, they never expected Jesus to physically rise again.

 The Pre Resurrection Scene